 Only Project Admins have the ability to edit the team's Project Roles.
 This can be done from the Users page in Project Assets, using the Users Table.
 Easy!

 Anyone on the Project can create a Team from the Teams page in Project Assets.
 All you need to do is give your team a name and add members to the team.
-The Team's owner is the user who created the team, the Team's owner and Project Admins are the only users who can edit the Team.
+The Team's owner is the user who created the team, and the Team's owner and Project Admins are the only users who can edit the Team.

 There are two Structures in every Aphex Project that work can be assigned to, the Work Breakdown Structure and Packages.
 These two Structures gives different teams across the Project the ability to view work in the way that makes most sense to them.
 Both Structures function in the same way: to group Tasks in the plan and a way to Filter work.